-- 1.1 Storage space costs money.
+- 1.1 This policy is governed by the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+The Fife Housing Group adheres to the requirements set by the Scottish Housing Regulator and the Co-operative and Community Benefit Societies Act - 1.2 Storage space costs money.
 Maintaining an ever-growing set of paper files and archives held with external storage such as Iron Mountain takes up time and other valuable Group resources.
 Even where material is stored on computer (e.g. in our Filestream document imaging system), such a system will only be of value if it is manageable and accessible.
 What documents do we need to keep and for how long? - 1.2 It would be impossible to list all the documents that the Group keeps.
-In many cases, it will be a matter of what 'feels right' for us and the exercising of common sense when making a decision on what to keep, what to archive or what to dispose of. - 1.3 However, we need to keep in mind the need to comply with the General Data Protection Regulation (EU) 2016/679 (the GDPR) (see 3 below) and specifically its third principle, 'personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed'.
-Although not applicable in Scotland, the Group is guided by the Limitation Act 1980, which in many cases sets a five year retention period after an event has occurred.
-This can be after employment ceases (for employment records and personnel charts) or the resolution date for a whistleblowing event or termination of a contract with suppliers, agents etc. - 1.4 The table below lists the principal documentation which the Group should keep, together with details of statutory retention periods and recommended retention periods.
+In many cases, it will be a matter of what 'feels right' for us and the exercising of common sense when making a decision on what to keep, what to archive or what to dispose of. - 1.3 The UK General Data Protection Regulation (UK GDPR) (see 3 below) requires that personal data shall be adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed.
+The Group is also guided by the Limitation Act 1980, which sets statutory time limits for certain types of legal claims.
+For example, a six-year retention period may apply after the termination of employment or a contract with suppliers or agents, or following the resolution of a whistleblowing event, depending on the applicable statutory or regulatory requirement. - 1.4 The table below lists the principal documentation which the Group should keep, together with details of statutory retention periods and recommended retention periods.
 It is of course open to us to opt for longer periods if we choose because of a particular reason but this must be clear and consistent.